OskarJakubanis/Gmail-API-Analytics/README.md

-# 📧 Gmail Sender Analytics
+# 📧 Gmail API Analytics

 A Google Apps Script project that leverages the Gmail API within **Google Workspace** to automate the collection and aggregation of email senders into a pivot table using Google Sheets.
 This solution has already been tested by several of my friends, and they are very satisfied with the results. 🎉